 Cut out all your rose patterns.
 Make sure you leave a solid bit at the center of the rose, don’t cut in the petals too far.
 I outlined the patterns with a red pen.
-Would have been better if I had a brown pen, but alas.
+It would have been better if I had a brown pen, but alas.

-Repeat step 5 until you got all your burlap cut.
+Repeat step 4 until you have all your burlap pieces cut into shape.

 I mostly used a small pair of scissors.
 Use a good quality one that doesn’t hurt your fingers.
 I have one that is a lot like this one, and I love it.